The importance of employee feedback in workforce success

 The software "solution"

-Another benefit, though secondary to the positive and transparent company culture that is built on regular and visible 1:1s, is the value of documentation in regards to underperformance and termination.
+- Another benefit, though secondary, is the value of documentation in regards to underperformance and termination.
 A common HR complaint is that managers have a difficult time terminating an employee without clear documentation showcasing a pattern of underperformance or malfeasance.
 BerniePortal’s performance feature allows for time-stamped documentation of goals, progress, and conversations between employees and managers to help address this problem.

 Utilize BerniePortal’s new Performance Management tool to cultivate an environment that not only welcomes, but creates an insatiable desire for giving and receiving regular feedback.
 In return, you’ll see employee growth and development and the rise of a high-performing workforce.